Showing posts with label John Gielgud. Show all posts

 Maurice Ronet as Yvon DeMargeau

-Sphinx was released toward the tail-end of “Tut-Mania”a superficially New Age-y '70s craze inflamed by the mass-marketing and rampant publicity surrounding the record-breaking 1976-1979 U.S. tour of the Egyptian artifact exhibit: The Treasures of Tutankhamun.
-Virtually overnight, America became obsessed by all things Egyptian.
+Sphinx was released toward the tail-end of “Tut-Mania”a superficially New Age-y.
+'70s craze that was inflamed by the mass-marketing and rampant publicity surrounding the record-breaking 1976-1979 U.S. tour of the Egyptian artifact exhibit: The Treasures of Tutankhamun.
+Virtually overnight, America became obsessed with all things Egyptian.

 In the grip of Egyptomania